AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ### C. Scenes
 - Discrete narrative events archived in chronological order
-- Driven by PDs and environmental context
+- Driven by Persona Documents (PDs) and environmental context
 - Scene memory is ephemeral unless recorded in the PD or referenced in a persistent location or other Permanent Document

 > [NOTE: Scenes are the primary unit of emergent narrative flow.]